invot/parallax.js/README.md

 # parallax.js
-Simple script that enabled parallax scrolling
+Simple jQuery plugin that enables parallax scrolling

 Simply add the proper class to an element and it will scroll all parallax-like!
 Woot!